ngshiheng/michelin-my-maps/README.md

 3. Commit your changes (`git commit -am 'feat: add some bar'`, make sure that your commits are [semantic](https://www.conventionalcommits.org/en/v1.0.0/#summary))
 4. Push to the branch (`git push origin feature/bar`)
 5. Create a new Pull Request

-## Inspiration

-Inspired by [this Reddit post](https://www.reddit.com/r/singapore/comments/pqnjd2/singapore_michelin_guide_2021_map/), my intention of creating this dataset is so that I can map all Michelin Guide Restaurants from all around the world on Google My Maps ([example](https://www.google.com/maps/d/edit?mid=1wSXxkPcNY50R78_T83tUZdZuYRk2L6jY&usp=sharing)).